Cnilton/react-native-floating-label-input/README.md

     return (
       <View>
         <FloatingLabelInput
+          //  multiline={false} // Set the input return key to create a new line, default false
           //  customLabelStyles={{}} // custom Style for position, size and color for label, when it's focused or blurred
           //  autoFocus={false} // auto focus when component mounted, default false
           //  autoCapitalize={} // set input text